pdesantis/node-fb-test-users/README.md

 **Arguments**

+* **limit - The numbers of users returned - default value is 50

 * **callback(error, users)** - The callback which is called after the users have been fetched, or an error occurred.
   * *error* - Error object
   * *user* - Array of user objects